Imaging phonon-mediated hydrodynamic flow in WTe2: Electron hydrodynamics overview: Nomenclature, regimes and relevant derivations

 \subsection{Momentum-conserving BTE}

 We seek to add additional scattering terms to eq.~\ref{eq:BTE-3}, which on-average conserve momentum:

 The simplest possible such term is given by~\cite{de_jong_hydrodynamic_1995}:

 where the first additional term `depopulates' electrons according to an average mean free path $l_{mc}$ and the second term enforces these electrons are redistributed appropriately to conserve momentum.
 In the last line, we use Mathhiessen's rule $l^{-1} = l_{mc}^{-1} + l_{mr}^{-1}$ to combine the mean free path terms.
 Note that the presence of $\tilde{l}_{eff}$ in eq.~\ref{eq:BTE-hydro} makes our equation integro-differential.
 We solve this using both an iterative and an integral solver, to avoid numerical instabilities of each method.
-In particular, eq.~\ref{eq:BTE-hydro} can be transformed to a Fredholm integral equation of the 2\textsuperscript{nd} kind~\cite{de_jong_hydrodynamic_1995}:

-To ensure numerical stability across a wide range of $l_{mr(mc)}/W$, we solve this using the modified quadrature method~\cite{rahbar2008computational}.